 - Elevated breath temperature caused by fever, hot tub, sauna, detention in hot sun or back of patrol car in summer, dancing, menstrual cycle, etc. [only Draeger® breath test devices is supposed to catch this and adjust for elevated breath temperature].

 - Failure to verify that the simulator temperature remained constant during testing and within tolerance; otherwise, results cannot be accurate

 - Breath/blood ratio (2100:1) not proven to be Defendant’s ratio.
-This variance is proven through expert testimony that reveal how a minor error gets multiplied 2100 times; 0.12 = 17/10,000,000th of an ounce of actual alcohol in the breathalyzer chamber on the Intoxilyzer 5000 devices.
-As an alternative approach, the DUI lawyer may show Defendant has abnormally LOW blood/breath conversion ratio through testing/experts
+This variance is proven through expert testimony that reveals how a minor error gets multiplied 2100 times; 0.12 = 17/10,000,000th of an ounce of actual alcohol in the breathalyzer chamber on the Intoxilyzer 5000 devices.
+As an alternative approach, the DUI lawyer may show Defendant has an abnormally LOW blood/breath conversion ratio through testing/experts

-- If BatMOBILE, wiring issues and electrical configuration exist; a false positive result can be rendered.
+- If BatMOBILE, wiring issues, and electrical configuration exist; a false positive result can be rendered.
 These mobile BAC testing vans have AC/DC conversion issues; possible low voltage spikes.

-- No proper periodic testing of quantities of commonly occurring interfering substances likely found in a living subject, to assure machine’s ability to distinguish alcohol from other volatiles.
+- No proper periodic testing of quantities of commonly occurring interfering substances likely found in a living subject, to assure the machine’s ability to distinguish alcohol from other volatiles.
 The chemicals naturally produced by a diabetic’s breath during ketoacidosis are not introduced into the breath testing device, during calibration checks.